 This was indeed a crisis of the state, during the transition to the total domination of capital over society.
-First, worker organizations had been necessary to deal with the proletarian upsurge; then fascism was required to put an end to the ensuing disorder.
+First, workers' organizations had been necessary to deal with the proletarian upsurge; then, fascism was required to put an end to the ensuing disorder.
 This disorder was, of course, not revolutionary, but it was paralyzing, and stood in the way of solutions which, as a result, could only be violent.
-The crisis was only erratically overcome at the time; the fascist state was efficient only in appearance, because it forcibly integrated the wage-labor work force, and artificially buried conflicts by projecting them into militarist adventure.
+This crisis was only erratically overcome at the time: the fascist state was efficient only in appearance, because it forcibly integrated the wage-labour work force, and artificially buried conflicts by projecting them into militarist adventure.
 But the crisis was overcome, relatively, by the multi-tentacled democratic state established in 1945, which potentially appropriated all of fascism's methods, and added some of its own, since it neutralizes wage-worker organizations without destroying them.
 Parliaments have lost control over the executive.
 With welfare or with workfare, by modern techniques of surveillance or by state assistance extended to millions of individuals, in short by a system which makes everyone more and more dependent, social unification goes beyond anything achieved by fascist terror, but fascism as a specific movement has disappeared.
-It corresponded to the forced-march discipline of the bourgeoisie, under the pressure of the state, in the particular context of newly-created states hard-pressed to also constitute themselves as nations.
+It corresponded to the forced-march discipline of the bourgeoisie, under the pressure of the state, in the particular context of newly created states hard-pressed to constitute themselves as nations.

-The bourgeoisie even took the word "fascism" from working-class organizations in Italy, which were often called fasci..
+The bourgeoisie even took the word "fascism" from working class organizations in Italy, which were often called fasci.
 It is significant that fascism first defined itself as a form of organization and not as a program.
+The word referred both to a symbol of state power (fasces, or bundles, borne before high officials in Ancient Rome), and to a will to get people together in bundles (groups).
+Fascism's only program is to organize, to forcibly make the components of society converge.

-Its only program is to organize everyone, to forcibly make the component parts of society converge.
-Dictatorship is not a weapon of capital (as if capital could replace it with other, less brutal weapons); dictatorship is one of its tendencies, a tendency realized whenever it is deemed necessary.
-A "return" to parliamentary democracy, as it occurred (for example) in Germany after 1945, indicates that dictatorship is useless for integrating the masses into the state (at least until the next time).
-The problem is therefore not the fact that democracy ensures a more pliant domination than dictatorship; anyone would prefer being exploited in the Swedish mode to being abducted by the henchmen of Pinochet.
-But does one have the CHOICE?
-Even the gentle democracy of Scandinavia would be transformed into dictatorship if circumstances demanded it.
-The state can only have one function, which it fulfills democratically or dictatorially.
+Dictatorship is not a weapon of capital (as if capital could replace it with other, less brutal weapons): dictatorship is one of its tendencies, a tendency realized whenever it is deemed necessary.
+A "return" to parliamentary democracy, as it occurred in Germany after 1945, indicates that dictatorship is useless for integrating the masses into the state (at least until the next time).
+The problem is therefore not that democracy ensures a more pliant domination than dictatorship: anyone would prefer being exploited in the Swedish mode to being abducted by the henchmen of Pinochet.
+But does one have the choice?
+Even the gentle democracy of Scandinavia would be turned into a dictatorship if circumstances demanded it.
+The state can only have one function, which it fulfils democratically or dictatorially.
 The fact that the former is less harsh does not mean that it is possible to reorient the state to dispense with the latter.
 Capitalism's forms depend no more on the preferences of wage workers than they do on the intentions of the bourgeoisie.
 Weimar capitulated to Hitler with open arms.
 Leon Blum's Popular Front did not "avoid fascism", because in 1936 France required neither an authoritarian unification of capital nor a shrinking of its middle classes.